Specialist services

 I offer specialist services based on my experiences and specialist training.
 While I will certainly understand certain aspects of your experience, our experiences will be very different.
 I will seek to understand things from your frame of reference.
 With all clients I look to seek a mutual agreement about the purpose of therapy and which tools we will use.

-We can work face to face, we can work outside in Macclesfield, online via Zoom, or I offer email therapy.
+We can work face-to-face in my garden room in Macclesfield.
+We can work outside in Macclesfield or Bollington.
+I can work anywhere in the UK online via Zoom, or I offer email therapy.

 A neurodivergent inclusive space